zzhikai/tp/docs/UserGuide.md

 * Only valid indexes are edited. e.g If there are only `4` applicants in LinkedOUT, but the index specified is `5`.
 * Only positive indexes are edited. e.g As we label our applicants starting from `1`, an index of `-1` will not be tagged to an applicant.
-* To un-flag the applicant, you may simply re-type the same command.
+* Flag acts like a toggle.
+To un-flag the applicant, you may simply re-type the same command.

 Example:
 ```